Music and Drama in the Primary Phase

 Our aims in primary music, as well as covering the National Curriculum for music are

-- Provide opportunites every term for the children to perform in front of a live audience, either singing and/or playing instruments.
+- Provide opportunites in every term for the children to perform in front of a live audience, either singing and/or playing instruments.

 - Provide a range of opportunities for all children to listen to a wide variety of live and recorded music and theatrical performances